Atlantic Ocean Road: Route description

-The road is a 8.274 km long section of County Road 64 that connects the island and municipality of Averøy with the mainland at Eide.
+The road is a 8.274 km long section of County Road 64 that connects the island of Averøya (in Averøy Municipality) with the mainland in Hustadvika Municipality.
 The road runs across an archipelago of partially inhabited islands and skerries.
 To the north lies Hustadvika, an unsheltered section of the Norwegian Sea, to the south Lauvøyfjorden.
 The road has a width of 6.5 m and a maximum gradient of eight percent.
 It consists of eight bridges and four resting places and viewpoints.
 Several tourist sites, including dining, fishing and scuba diving resorts, have been established on the islands.
 Along with the section from Vevang to Bud, the road has been designated one of 18 National Tourist Routes.

-The road begins at Utheim on Averøy, close to the village of Kårvåg.
+The road begins at Utheim on Averøya, close to the village of Kårvåg.
 It runs onto the island of Kuholmen and then across the 115 m long Little Lauvøysund Bridge onto the island of Lille Lauvøy.
 It continues across the 52 m long Store Lauvholmen Bridge onto Store Lauvøy.
 Next it crosses the equally long Geitøysund Bridge to Geitøya, which features a viewpoint and parking.
 It then runs across Eldhusøya and Lyngholmen, before reaching Ildhusøya, where there are a resting place, parking and a viewpoint.
 Next is Storseisundet Bridge, a cantilever bridge 260 m long.
 The municipal boundary between Eide and Averøy runs under the bridge.
 It then runs across Flatskjæret, where there is a viewpoint, before crossing onto Hulvågen via the three Hulvågen Bridges, which combined are 293 m long.
 From there the road runs through Skarvøy and Strømsholmen, both with a resting place.
 The route reaches the mainland over the 119 m long Vevangstraumen Bridge.